pekim/mutimut/README.md

 ## Examples
 Set a value somewhere in a graph.
-Specify path either as an array, or in dotted string.
+Specify the path either as an array, or in dotted string.
 ```
   import {set} from 'mutimut';